What is DBMS Architecture

 The query processor is an important component of a DBMS.
 It interprets user queries and executes them precisely.
 The query process involves several specialised components that handle different tasks to convert high-level queries into low-level instructions.

-1. DML Compiler: The Data Manipulation Language (DML) compiler processes user commands like SELECT, INSERT, UPDATE, and DELETE.
-It converts these high-level queries into low-level instructions that the DBMS can understand and execute.
+- DML Compiler: The Data Manipulation Language compiler processes user commands like SELECT, INSERT, UPDATE, and DELETE.
+It changes these high-level queries into low-level instructions so that the DBMS can understand and execute them.

-4. Query Optimizer: The query optimiser is responsible for improving query performance.
-It evaluates multiple ways to execute a query and selects the most efficient one.
-This reduces processing time, so the query execution is done quickly.
+- Query Optimizer: The query optimizer is responsible for improving the performance of the query.
+It has several ways to execute queries and choose the best.
+This cuts down on waiting time, so the query runs quickly.

 Storage Manager

-1. Authorisation Manager: It’s a check that only lets authorised users access or modify the database.
-It verifies user credentials and permissions to prevent unauthorised access, so the database is secure.
+- Authorisation Manager: A check that only allows authorized users to access or alter a database.
+It authenticates the user's permission and does not allow unauthorised access, so the database is secure.

-3. Transaction Manager: oversees all database transactions.
-It oversees that each transaction is completed fully or not at all which is needed for maintaining the database's reliability.
+- Transaction Manager: oversees all database transactions.
+It ensures that each transaction is completed fully or not at all, which is needed for maintaining the database's reliability.
 This includes handling operations like rollbacks in case of failures and maintaining data consistency.

 Concurrency control